 - Bleeding where this drug is used.

 - Rare severe heart problems happened in one study.
 This happened more often in people who got this drug than in people who did not get this drug.
 All the people who had this effect had a risk of heart problems.
 It is not known if this drug caused this effect.
-Call your doctor right away if you have chest, jaw, neck, back, stomach, or arm pain or pressure; shortness of breath; feeling tired or weak; upset stomach; or swelling in the arms or legs.
+Call the doctor right away if your child has chest, jaw, neck, back, stomach, or arm pain or pressure; shortness of breath; feeling tired or weak; upset stomach; or swelling in the arms or legs.

 - Bruising, soreness, or short-term pain where this drug was given.